 The City of Texarkana, Arkansas is a participant with three other cities in the TUTD.
 The purpose of the TUTD is to provide public transportation services within the Texarkana urban area.
 The TUTD is a political subdivision district under the laws of the State of Texas as defined by Chapter 458 of the Texas Transportation code and Chapter 791 of the Texas Government Code.
-Composition of the Transit District Board is as follows; the City of Texarkana, Arkansas - three members, one of whom is an elected official; the City of Texarkana, Texas - three members, one of whom is an elected official; the City of Wake Village, Texas - two members, one of whom is an elected official.
+Composition of the Transit District Board is as follows; the City of Texarkana, Arkansas - three members, one of whom is an elected official; the City of Texarkana, Texas - three members, one of whom is an elected official; the City of Texarkana, Texas - three members, one of whom is an elected official; the City of Wake Village, Texas - two members, one of whom is an elected official.
 The TUTD receives federal, state, and local funding, as well as user charges generated by the public transportation system.
 The City has an ongoing financial responsibility for the TUTD since the TUTD's continued existence depends on continued funding by the City.

 The City of Texarkana, Arkansas' net investment in the TUTD is reported in the City's governmental activities as a joint venture.
-The City's interest at September 30, 2015, which is the latest information available, was \$720,247.
+The City's interest at September 30, 2016, which is the latest information available, was \$1,138,698.